eugenewongso/vidar/README.md

-# Android Kernel Patch Adopter
+# Vidar : Patch-porting Automation Tool

 A tool for automating the processing, fetching, and application of security patches for Android kernels from Vanir security reports.